mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 The Database Firewall filter does not support multi-statements.
 Using them will result in an error being sent to the client.

+### Tee filter limitations (tee)

+The Tee filter does not support binary protocol prepared statements.
+The execution of a prepared statements through a service that uses the tee filter is not guaranteed to produce the same result on the service where the filter branches to as it does on the original service.

 ## Monitor limitations

 A server can only be monitored by one monitor.
 If multiple monitors monitor the